 - Add a few drops of beef broth to the water.

-A NATURAL URINARY DISORDERS REMEDY
+A NATURAL URINARY DISORDERS PRODUCT

 It’s suitable for all animals (dogs, cats, rabbits, horses, etc.) suffering from mild urinary disorders.